ConacBreslin/CBBridge/README.md

 2. Understand the content/layout of webpage from the main page.
     - the user can immediately see all the sections on the site on the navbar.
 3. Easily navigate to find out information about Bridge in general.
-    - there ia a link on the navbar  to enable the user to jump straight to the relevent section.
+    - there is a link on the navbar  to enable the user to jump straight to the relevent section.
 4. Easily navigate to find out information on Bridge classes and sign up for them.
-    - there ia a link on the navbar to enable the user to jump straight to the relevent section.
+    - there is a link on the navbar to enable the user to jump straight to the relevent section.
 5. Easily navigate to information on Bridge play and sign up to play.
-    - there ia a link on  the navbar to enable the user to jump straight to the relevent section.
+    - there is a link on  the navbar to enable the user to jump straight to the relevent section.
 6. Easily navigate to the Contact form and send information from there.
     - there is a link on  the navbar to enable the user to jump straight to the relevent section.
     - the Sign Up form has a clear submission button.
     - required fields identify themselves to user before submmission is allowed.
     - on clicking the submission button a modal warns the user of adaptations to classes and play during Covid restrictions.
-7. Easy return to the main page from all sections.
+7. Easily return to the main page from all sections.
     - the sticky navbar allows the user to navigate to any area of the site from their current location.
 ## Changes over course of development
 It was decided to use a sticky navbar which removed the need to 'return to top' buttons in all sections.